EnterpriseDB/tpa/docs/src/INSTALL.md

 ## Ansible community support

-TPAexec now supports ansible community, you may choose to use it by using `--use-community-ansible` option during `tpaexec setup`, default will be to use the legacy 2ndQuadrant/ansible fork.
+TPA now supports ansible community, you may choose to use it by using `--use-community-ansible` option during `tpaexec setup`, default will be to use the legacy 2ndQuadrant/ansible fork.
 This will change in a future release, support for 2ndQuadrant/ansible will be dropped and